 Automated External Defibrillator (AED)

 Cardiovascular disease is the leading cause of death in the United States.
 As more people become at risk of developing cardiovascular disease, the probability of a cardiac arrest increases.
 The use of AEDs has been critical to surviving a sudden and unexpected cardiac arrest.
-The University Safety Policy SY22 - Automated External Defibrillators (AEDs) - was revised in 2009 to provide guidelines for the purchase, use and placement of AEDs in University facilities and vehicles.
+The University Safety Policy SY22 - Automated External Defibrillators (AED) - was revised in 2009 to provide guidelines for the purchase, use and placement of AEDs in University facilities and vehicles.

 Penn State Safety Policy SY22 requires any Penn State department or administrative unit planning to purchase, use or maintain an Automated External Defibrillator (AED) to prepare a "Work Unit Plan to Acquire and Use an AED."
 This Plan must be submitted to Environmental Health and Safety for review and approval prior to the purchase or installation of the AED.